JustSift/ReSift/docs/main-concepts/defining-your-first-fetch.md

 // 1) call `defineFetch` to get a fetch factory const makePersonFetch = defineFetch({
-  // 2) pick a display name is human readable that will help you debug
+  // 2) pick a display name that is human readable that will help you debug
   displayName: 'Get Person',

   // 3) define `make` — a function that must return